sendgrid/docs/source/Classroom/Track/Bounces/how_to_set_up_bounce_forwarding.md

   show: true
 ---

-You can receive bounce notifications to a specific address&nbsp;by enabling the "Forward Bounces" feature in your account and&nbsp;defining the forwarding address.&nbsp;
+You can receive bounce notifications to a specific address by enabling the "Forward Bounces" feature in your account and defining the forwarding address.

-&nbsp;To access this feature navigate to Mail Settings --> Forward Bounce:
+ To access this feature navigate to Mail Settings --> Forward Bounce:

 [Mail Settings](https://sendgrid.com/beta/settings/mail_settings)

-&nbsp;

 You'll want to scroll down the page and click the "Enable Bounces Forwarding" box, and leave the email address entry field blank.
 This setup allows you to receive a bounce notification report to the FROM address on the email that bounced.

 ![]({{root_url}}/images/bouncefwd.png)

-&nbsp;

-&nbsp;